helidon-io/helidon/docs/cli.md

 CLI will automatically recompile and restart your application so you can see the effects of your changes immediately.

-1. Navigate to the Helidon project’s home directory.
+1. Navigate to the Helidon project's home directory.
 2. Run `helidon dev` to enable the development loop.
 3. In another terminal window or an IDE, make and save changes to your application’s source code.